electrickite/httpty/README.md

 ## Service

-Htty can be run as a systemd service.
+HttPty can be run as a systemd service.
 An example unit file is included.
 It can be installed with:

-    # cp htty.service /etc/systemd/system
+    # cp httpty.service /etc/systemd/system
     # systemctl daemon-reload
-    # systemctl start htty.service
+    # systemctl start httpty.service

 The application can (optionally) change its effective user and group after binding to a port.
 The `user` and `group` configuration settings control this